Naandhi: Development

 The film is Vijay Kanakamedala's directorial debut.
-Naresh, who is known for his comic roles, is cast as an under trial prisoner.
+Allari Naresh, who is known for his comic roles, is cast as an undertrial prisoner.
 Varalaxmi Sarathkumar is seen as an advocate that helps the falsely convicted victims.
-Srikanth Iyengar is a crooked lawyer while Priyadarshi is seen as a controversial YouTuber.
+Srikanth Iyengar is a crooked lawyer, while Priyadarshi is seen as a controversial YouTuber.

 Principal photography

 Principal photography of the film began in January 2020 at Ramanaidu Studios in Hyderabad with the first schedule completed by February 2020.
 Filming also took place in an Aluminum factory in the city.
 Nearly 80% of the shoot was completed by June 2020.